Bunkr-2FA/SIMD-48-Testing/readme.md

 In the case of SIMD-48, the precompile only accepts a compressed pubkey and a serialized signature consisting of the concatenated `r` and `s` values.
 This means that no signature decoding happens inside the precompile.
-As the vector signatures are disfigured, it's not possible to correctly extract `r` and `s` from them.
+As those vector's signatures are disfigured, it's not possible to correctly extract `r` and `s` from them.
 Therefore these vectors are ignored.

 Note: There is however a legacy vector that gets successfully parsed by the ASN.1 decoding found in `src/generate_wycheproof.ts`.
 The vector's signature is missing a 0 in it's `s` component.
-As described by Project Wycheproof:
+The behavior of the vector is described by Project Wycheproof:

 ```json
 "MissingZero" : {